quorn23/piholeparser/README.md

 ### IF YOU ARE NEW TO LINUX AND PIHOLE, CONSIDER ADDING THE LISTS I HAVE ALREADY PARSED

 I'm parsing all of the lists daily and uploading them to the parsed directory in this repository.
-If you prefer to use this project yourself locally, then run.
+If you prefer to use this project yourself locally, Keep Reading.

+### IF YOU HAVE USED THIS SCRIPT BEFORE 5/19/2017, YOU WILL NEED TO RUN/RERUN THIS (updated) INSTALLER

+#### Sorry for the major changes.
+I wanted to give the script the ability to be updated easier.

     sudo wget https://raw.githubusercontent.com/deathbybandaid/piholeparser/master/scripts/piholeparserinstall.sh